+Note 2: This is the smallest font size - not the recommended font size for body text which should be larger.

+Note 3: For handheld devices D should be assumed as 400 mm.

+NOTE 4: For detailed information about x-height, CSSpx, etc., see section 4.3.2 of [i.70].

-i.705.1.5 Visual output for auditory information
+5.1.5 Visual output for auditory information

-Where closed functionalityauditory information is needed to enable the use of closed functions of ICT, the ICT shall provide visual information that is equivalent to the auditory output.
+Where ICT includes closed functionality, and auditory output is needed to enable the use of closed functionality of the ICT, the ICT shall provide visual information that is equivalent to the auditory information.

-NOTE: This visual information can take the form of captions or text transcripts.
+Note 1: This visual information can take the form of subtitles or text transcripts.

+Note 2: Sign language interpretation can also be provided as best practice, but this is not sufficient to meet this requirement by itself.

 5.1.6 Operation without keyboard interface

-5.1.6.1 Closed functionality
+5.1.6.1 Functionality closed to keyboards

-Where ICT closed functionalityfunctionality is closed to keyboards or keyboard interfaces, all functionality shall be operable without vision as required by clause 5.1.3.
+Where ICT includes closed functionality, and the functionality is closed to keyboards or keyboard interfaces, the functionality closed to keyboards or keyboard interfaces shall be operable without vision as required by clause 5.1.3.

+Note: A soft keyboard (an onscreen keyboard) would meet this requirement if it is operable without vision as required by clause 5.1.3.

 5.1.6.2 Input focus

-Where ICT closed functionalityfunctionality is closed to keyboards or keyboard interfaces and where input focus can be moved to a user interface elementuser interface element, it shall be possible to move the input focus away from that element using the same mechanism, in order to avoid trapping the input focus.
+Where ICT includes closed functionality, and the functionality is closed to keyboards or keyboard interfaces, and where input focus can be moved to a user interface element, it shall be possible to move the input focus away from that element using the same mechanism, in order to avoid trapping the input focus.

 5.1.7 Access without speech

-Where closed functionalityspeech is needed to operate closed functions of ICT, the ICT shall provide at least one mode of operation using an alternative input mechanism that does not require speech.
+Where ICT includes closed functionality, and speech is needed to operate closed functionality of the ICT, the ICT shall provide at least one mode of operation using an alternative input mechanism that does not require speech.

+5.1.8 Identify input purpose (closed functionality)

+Where ICT includes closed functionality, and input field(s) collecting information about the user are needed to enable the use of the closed functionality of the ICT, and the input field(s) serve a purpose identified in the WCAG 2.2 Input Purposes for User Interface Components section [4], in at least one mode of operation the ICT shall present to the user, in an audio form, the purpose of each of these input fields.

-closed functionalityWCAG 2.2 Input Purposes for User Interface Components section45.2 Activation of accessibility features
+5.2 Activation of accessibility features

-Where ICT documented accessibility featureshas documented accessibility features, it shall be possible to activate those documented accessibility features that are required to meet a specific need without relying on a method that does not support that need.
+Where ICT includes documented accessibility features, it shall be possible to activate those documented accessibility features that are required to meet a specific need without relying on a method that does not support that need.

 5.3 Biometrics

-Where ICT uses biological characteristics, it shall not rely on the use of a particular biological characteristic as the only means of user identification or for control of ICT.
+Where ICT uses biological characteristics, the ICT shall not rely on the use of a biological characteristic as the only means of user identification or for control of the ICT.

-NOTE 1: Alternative means of user identification or for control of ICT could be non-biometric or biometric.

-NOTE 2: Biometric methods based on dissimilar biological characteristics increase the likelihood that individuals with disabilities possess at least one of the specified biological characteristics.
-Examples of dissimilar biological characteristics are fingerprints, eye retinal patterns, voice, and face.
+Note: Some examples of biological characteristics are fingerprints, eye retinal patterns, voice, and face.

 5.4 Preservation of accessibility information during conversion

-Where ICT converts information or communication it shall preserve all documented non-proprietary information that is provided for accessibilityaccessibility, to the extent that such information can be contained in or supported by the destination format.
+Where ICT converts information or communication, the ICT shall preserve all documented non-proprietary information that is provided for accessibility to the extent that such information can be contained in or supported by the destination format.